-It’s easy to drool over the latest tech and fancy specs, but you can create captivating videos with almost any camera.
-This goes for phones as well.
-It’s typical to pass up on mobile phones when talking about making cinematic movies, but that device in your pocket is more powerful than you may think.
+It’s easy to drool over the latest tech and fancy specs, but you can create captivating videos with almost any camera — even on smartphones!!
+It’s typical to pass up on smartphones when talking about making cinematic movies, but that device in your pocket is more powerful than you think.

 You can also browse our library of stock footage to take your mobile movie to the next level without breaking the bank.

 Smartphone’s camera settings have definitely changed over time and there is a lot you can do currently within your device that you might not even know about.

 So how do you unlock the true potential of your phone?
 The answer is through mobile apps —yes, mobile apps can do a lot more than just fling frustrated birds at green pigs.

 FilMic Pro is an app available for both Apple iOS and Android packed with cutting-edge features to help you make awesome 4K video content.
 This app gives you full manual controls — including changing the exposure, ISO, shutter speed and zoom.
 You also have the ability to adjust video settings (exposure, contrast, saturation, tint, etc.) after film capture.
 FiLMic Pro also supports 10-bit SDR on iPhone 12 series and select Android devices.
 This app has been named iOS Video Camera App of the Year multiple times and has been used on high profile video projects.
 Priced at $14.99, FilMic pro may just be the best valued product to enhance your phone’s camera.

 Celtx Script is a free app for iOS and Android to help with all of your scriptwriting needs!
 Celtx Script allows you to write properly formatted scripts from your mobile device or tablet.
 Some key features include automatic formatting to screenplay, stage play, audioplay and Comic Book format.